Why Does My Dog Chase its Tail?

-Look up “dog chasing tail” on YouTube, and you will find thousands of videos showing breeds, ranging from sprightly adult collies to yipping tiny lap dogs running around in circles, trying to catch their elusive tail.
-Your own dog may even be a tail chaser, since the playful behavior is quite common.
+Look up “dog chasing tail” on YouTube, and you will find thousands of videos showing breeds, ranging from energetic adult Collies to yipping tiny lap dogs running around in circles, trying to catch their elusive tail.
+Your dog may even be a tail chaser since the playful behavior is quite common.

-But too much tail chasing can be a symptom of health problems, including high cholesterol, according to new research.
+According to new research, too much tail chasing can be a symptom of health problems, including high cholesterol.
 Does your dog need professional help, or does it just enjoy some good old-fashioned tail fun?
 We’ve got the questions to help you determine the answer.

-In addition to tail chasing, obsessive-compulsive disorder (OCD) in dogs can include behaviors such as grooming, flank sucking, pacing, whirling, snapping at air and chewing.
+In addition to tail-chasing, obsessive-compulsive disorder (OCD) in dogs can include behaviors such as grooming, flank sucking, pacing, whirling, snapping at the air, and chewing.
 Most canines do all of these things every so often, but similarly to an OCD-afflicted person, when behaviors become overly repetitive, they can signal a problem.
-(The TV character Detective Monk, for example, is forever trying to keep his hands clean, to the point of obsession.)

 The Uludag scientists, whose research was published in the Journal of Small Animal Practice, studied many different breeds.
-They believe terriers, German shepherds, Anatolian sheepdogs and dogs originally bred for herding appear to be more prone to tail chasing.
+They believe terriers, German shepherds, Anatolian sheepdogs, and dogs bred initially for herding appear to be more prone to tail chasing.